Lecture

 The Possibility of Social Change

-So, when analyzing a conflict that you suspect is influenced by power structures, you can look at the way the military is organized, how governments present themselves as legitimate (or claim others as illegitimate), the ways power structures make people feel helpless or enraged and whether or not people can escape through social mobility.
+According to Dahrendorf, when analyzing a conflict you suspect is influenced by power structures, you can look at the way the military is organized, how governments present themselves as legitimate (or delegitimize other groups), the ways power structures make people feel helpless or enraged and whether or not people can escape through social mobility.

-You wouldn't be able to analyze cultural or ideological conflicts with this kind of lens, but it does help when looking at totalitarian or authoritarian structures.
+You wouldn't be able to analyze primarily cultural or ideological conflicts with this kind of lens, but it does help when thinking about how power can intensify these and other kinds of conflicts.

 Rational Choice Theory

 The main questions here are: what do individuals have to gain from a given action?
 How does this behaviour serve to further their interests?
 How does conflict emerge from individual needs and the strategies people use to meet them?
-What is the hidden logic behind what someone does?
+What is the hidden logic behind behaviours that don't make sense to us?

 This issue of hidden logic is important here, because rational in this context doesn't mean not irrational so much as following one's inner logic.
-It's completely conceivable that someone's rational choice might seem irrational to you, but that's because we might not have access to their decision-making process.
-The theory assumes that no one ever makes a choice without thinking it benefits them – they can have bad information, or be looped into bad habits, but the impression of benefit is there.
+It's conceivable that someone's rational choice might seem irrational to you, but that's because we just don't know what informed their decision-making process.
+The theory assumes that no one ever makes a choice without thinking (or feeling, as this process can happen unconsciously) it benefits them.
+Of course they can have bad information, or influenced by bad habits, but the feeling that they're benefited by this behaviour is there.

-So, in the context of this theory, you're going to try to understand conflict as the consequence of numerous choices generated from peoples' inner logic, a logic driven not by group needs but by the self.
-If a person conforms themself to a social code or a religion or an ideology, it's still done with their own needs in mind.
+Rational choice theory prompts us to understand conflict as a consequence of numerous choices generated from peoples' inner logic, a logic driven not by group needs but by the self.
+If a person conforms themself to a social code, a religion or an ideology that incentivizes group action, it's still done with the aim of meeting one's own individual needs.

-This can turn people off because it apparently reduces everything to selfishness or calculation, but it's good here to separate selfishness from the pursuit of interests.
+This theory has been criticized for reducing all choices to selfishness or self-interested calculation, but it's good here to separate selfishness from the pursuit of interests.
 Your interests can include protecting or helping other people – a parent can sacrifice their life for their kid and still be acting according to their interests.
-All that's meant here is that all decisions come down to a cost-benefit analysis where we weigh the pros against the cons.
+All that's meant here is that all decisions come down to a cost-benefit analysis where we weigh (consciously or otherwise) the pros against the cons.

-So if someone makes a choice to attack another group in the media, or pick up a gun against the state, they can be understood as having made a choice based on benefits.
-It's good here to point out that the options can be bleak: someone can be coerced into becoming a soldier, or they may be responding to poverty, or their families could be held hostage.
+Accordingly, if someone makes a choice to publically criticize another group, or pick up a gun against the state, they can be understood as having made a choice based on supposed benefits to their interests.
+It's important to point out that choices aren't always freely or joyfully made: someone may be coerced into becoming a soldier, or they may pick up a gun in response to poverty, or their families could be held hostage.
 A coerced choice is still coercion.
 But it's also still a choice.

 So if you're wanting to manage (or prevent) a conflict using this framework, your tools are going to be deterrents and rewards.
-If you want someone to go along with you, you're going to need to convince them its in their best interest.
+If you want someone to go along with you, you're going to need to convince them it's in their best interest to do so.
 You can make an ideological case for a ceasefire, but unless you understand what the different parties actually need, and how they benefit from the fighting, then any solutions you propose are unlikely to be relevant.

-This is an approach that's used at high levels, like at UN negotiation tables, where the threat of sanctions can carry more weight than an appeal to international law.
-Or deals can be sweetened by promises of increased trade, political representation or some other factor.
-For a rational choice theorist, you have to learn to make offers that make ending a conflict more attractive than continuing.
-Appealing to ideals (unless they have reason to hold to them) isn't going get you far.
+This is an approach that's used at high levels, like at UN negotiation tables, where the threat of sanctions can carry more weight than an appeal to international law or human rights.
+Deals can be sweetened by promises of increased trade, political representation or some other factor.
+For a rational choice theorist, you have to learn to make offers that make ending a conflict more attractive than continuing it.
+Appealing to ideals (unless they have reason to hold to them) isn't necessarily going get you far.
 Rational theory doesn't make room for strictly moral judgements.

-"It sounds crass, but it's not."
-Heather says.
+"This sounds crass, but it's not," our proessor says.
 If you spend time thinking of all the choices you make in a day, and if you try to get some objective distance, how many choices did you make that you didn't think would benefit you in some way?

 This kind of framework has proved relevant in a lot of fields.
 In politics it's used by realists, or with social contract theory.
 All the game theorists love it to bits, and it's used by economists and strategists.
 Psychologists use it, and sociologists can turn to it to understand personal motivations behind power and what people will do to get it.
 Or the choices they make to deal with threat.

-It may not be useful when speaking about mental illness, or what happens when violence occurs under the influence of some kind of substance.
-Plus it doesn't explore the difference between an apathetic decision, an informed decision and an uninformed decision, or the ways that certain structures may limit the information people have at their disposal – all that matters for rational choice theory is that people work with what they got.
-It doesn't go into why certain choices are limited.
+It may not be useful when speaking conflicts rising from mental illness, or soldiers who are drugged before being deployed.
+Plus it doesn't explore the difference between apathetic, informed and uninformed decisions, or the ways that certain structures may limit the information people have at their disposal.
+All that matters for rational choice theory is that people work with what they got.
+It doesn't explore why certain choices are limited.
 But every theory has a blind spot.

-Theories don't pretend to solve every last question, however – or at least they don't work well when they do.
-They take one facet of a complex conflict situation and try to make it understandable, try to uncover the nuances and mechanisms of what's happening and why.
-Social identity theory suggests how individual actions start giving way to group decision making.
+Theories don't pretend to solve every last question.
+They don't work well when they try to answer everything.
+They take one facet of a complex conflict situation and try to make it understandable, or they point to certain nuances and mechanisms of what's happening and why.
+Social identity theory suggests individual actions give way to group decision-making when certain conditions are met.
 Social conflict theory maps how authority structures apply pressure or are overturned.
-Rational choice theory can help us empathise with unemployed, poorly educated young men who get recruited into rebel cells because they don't have any other options.
+Rational choice theory highlights individual cost-benefit equations.

-The moral seems to be: don't get stuck in one theory or one approach.
-Otherwise you'll miss out on most of the picture.
+The moral our professor keeps repeating is: don't get stuck in one theory or one approach.
+Otherwise you'll miss out on key parts of the picture.

 Josh Nadeau is a freelance writer and dialogue practitioner.